25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - You can specify automated rollback options
 - Roll back when a deployment fails
 - Roll back when alarm thresholds are met
-- Disable rollbacks - Do not perform rollbacks for this deployment.
+- Disable rollbacks - Do not perform rollbacks for this deployment
-- If a roll back happens, CodeDeploy redeploys the last known good revision as a new deployment.
+- If a roll back happens, CodeDeploy redeploys the last known good revision as a new deployment

 ## CodeStar